Home Inspection VS Appraisal

 * Observe adequacy of electrical, plumbing, HVAC and mechanical services.

-Real estate Home Inspectors develop a recap or snapshot of the condition of subject property mainly for the buyers purchasing a home but not limited to just buyers.
+First of all, Real estate Home Inspectors develop a recap or snapshot of the condition of subject property mainly for the buyers purchasing a home but not limited to just buyers.
 Other users might be sellers, mortgage underwriting, banks, and contractors.
 Home inspections are normally regulated by the state.
-The state of Alabama is regulated by the Building Commission which enforces the standards set by American Home Inspector Society (ASHI).
+Furthermore, the state of Alabama is regulated by the Building Commission which enforces the standards set by American Home Inspector Society (ASHI).

 A general list or components of what should be inspected is below: